Tips for a First Time Dog Owner

 Give time and patience:

 Your dog will give your endless affection, time and devotion- it is in their nature.
 Reward your new best friend by ensuring that their needs are met.
-Ample exercise, quality food, patience, time and love will result in a content, healthy and happy dog.
+Regular exercise routines, quality food, patience, time and love will result in a content, healthy and happy dog.
 Their needs are really quite simple.

 The first time dog owner: